spacetelescope/STScI-STIPS/docs/using_stips/catalogue_formats.rst

 ---------------------

-A Multifilter catalogue is identical to an internal catalogue, except that it does not have a filter specified in its metadata and, instead of having a Flux column, it has one or more columns, each named after an available filter, that provide the source count rate in that filter.
+A Multifilter catalogue is identical to an internal catalogue, except that it does not have a filter specified in its metadata and, instead of having a FLUX column, it has one or more columns, each named after an available filter, that provide the source count rate in that filter.

 A Multifilter catalogue must have the following metadata:

-* type=multifilter
+* ``type=multifilter``

 The appropriate filter's count rate will be renamed as 'flux' as the catalogue is converted to internal format.